JonathanShort1/spotify_controller/README.md

  ## Spotipy unlike songs from playlist

- This scripts allows you to unlike all the songs from a specifc playlist.
+ This scripts allows you to unlike all the songs from a specific playlist.
 The name of the playlist must be valid for the currently logged in user.
 You only need to authenticate once so this script used work if you followed the steps above for the first script.